hehmdalolkek/filestorage/README.md

 1. You must have Tomcat 10 or later on your PC to run the app.
 2. To build the project you need to have Maven.
+3. Start locally MySQL database with dbname="filestorage", username="root", password="".
-3. To build the project, enter the command in the root of the project:
+4. To build the project, enter the command in the root of the project:
 ```
     mvn package
 ```
-4. Move the collected filestorage.war from /target to /tomcat/webapps.
+5. Move the collected filestorage.war from /target to /tomcat/webapps.
-5. Run the Tomcat script:
+6. Run the Tomcat script:
 ```
     /bin/startup.bat // for windows
     /bin/startup.sh // for linux
 ```
-6. After starting Tomcat the application will be available at http://localhost:8080/filestorage
+7. After starting Tomcat the application will be available at http://localhost:8080/filestorage